micag2025/Toolkit_Google_ADK/Publication.md

 ### Testing Instructions

 You can test the enhanced multi-agent system using both **valid** and **invalid** prompts.
-A full set of reproducible test prompts and expected behaviors is provided in the accompanying **GitHub repository**.
+A full set of reproducible test prompts and expected behaviors is provided in the accompanying [GitHub repository](https://github.com/micag2025/Toolkit_Google_ADK.git).

 ---